 Proper and frequent handwashing with soap is vital to help combat the spread of virus.
-All employees will be instructed to wash their hands with soap and warm water for 20 seconds at the start of their shift, at least once every break periods, and several times during their shifts, including when they change gloves or otherwise contaminate their hands.
-Employees will receive proper hygiene training and that training will be reinforced on a regular basis.
+All employees are instructed to wash their hands with soap and warm water for 20 seconds at the start of their shift, at least once every break periods, and several times during their shifts, including when they change gloves or otherwise contaminate their hands.
+Employees have received proper hygiene training and that training will be reinforced on a regular basis.

-All employees will receive training on COVID-19 safety and sanitation protocols with more comprehensive training for our teams with frequent guest contact including Housekeeping, Food & Beverage, internal maintenance, Casino Operations, Hotel Operations and Security.
-Training will be available in English and Spanish.
+All employees have receivde training on COVID-19 safety and sanitation protocols with more comprehensive training for our teams with frequent guest contact including Housekeeping, Food & Beverage, internal maintenance, Casino Operations, Hotel Operations and Security.
+Training is available in English and Spanish.

-Appropriate PPE will be provided to all employees based on their role and responsibilities and in adherence to federal, state or local regulations and guidance.
-Training on how to properly use and dispose of all PPE will be provided.
-All employees will be required to wear masks at all times.
-Guests are encouraged to wear face coverings.
+Appropriate PPE is provided to all employees based on their role and responsibilities and in adherence to federal, state or local regulations and guidance.
+Training on how to properly use and dispose of all PPE has been provided.
+All employees and guest are required to wear masks at all times.

 Personal Vehicle (self-park)

 • Hand sanitizer dispensers will be available at each point of entry and/or elevator landing.

 • Disinfectant wipes will be available for use by the guests at the main elevator lobby.